 Known Issues And Workarounds#

-• If administrators are using scyld-modimg to concurrently modify two different images, then one administrator will see a message of the form:
+• If administrators are using cw-modimg to concurrently modify two different images, then one administrator will see a message similar to:

 WARNING: Local cache contains inconsistencies.